canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 If a literal fork is created, which means taking a copy of the source code and maintaining your own version independently from the original project, be aware it can make future updates and security patches hard to implement.
 The development team that made the changes will be responsible for maintaining those changes indefinitely unless they are contributed to the upstream version, which is the original project from which the source code was taken.

-To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
-See [Guide for Contributing to Open Source Software][guide-contribute-oss].
+To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates, see the [Guide for Contributing to Open Source Software][guide-contribute-oss].

 Note: the term "fork" in the literal sense may be confused with the process of forking (cloning) projects on GitHub, GitLab and Bitbucket, which is critical to submit changes back to the original project.